verifereum/funding/evm-decomp/evm-decompilation.md

 -->

 **Milestone 1: EVM Formalisation Extension and Analysis (Months 1-2)**
-- Budget: $30,000 (220 hours total)
-  - Dr. Kumar: 60 hours/month × 2 months
-  - Dr. Myreen: 40 hours/month × 2 months
-  - Research Assistant: 120 hours/month × 2 months
-- Tasks:
 - Analyze existing EVM formalisation in HOL4
 - Identify and implement necessary extensions
 - Develop initial mapping between EVM operations and logical constructs
 - Deliverable: Technical report on EVM formalisation analysis and extensions

 **Milestone 2: Core Decompilation Technology for EVM (Months 3-4)**
-- Budget: $40,000 (220 hours total)
-  - Dr. Kumar: 60 hours/month × 2 months
-  - Dr. Myreen: 40 hours/month × 2 months
-  - Research Assistant: 120 hours/month × 2 months
-- Tasks:
 - Implement decompilation specifications for EVM operations
 - Develop translation functions from bytecode to logical representations
 - Build proof infrastructure for validating decompilations
 - Initial testing on simple smart contracts
 - Deliverable: Working prototype of EVM decompilation technology with documentation

 **Milestone 3: Separation Logic Framework and Case Studies (Months 5-6)**
-- Budget: $30,000 (220 hours total)
-  - Dr. Kumar: 60 hours/month × 2 months
-  - Dr. Myreen: 40 hours/month × 2 months
-  - Research Assistant: 120 hours/month × 2 months
-- Tasks:
 - Develop separation logic predicates for EVM state
 - Create automated proof tactics for common verification patterns
 - Apply decompilation to representative smart contracts
 - Prepare documentation and final report
 - Deliverable: Separation logic framework for EVM with example proofs, documented case studies, and final report

 ## Budget
 <!-- Requested grant amount and how this will be used